QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: Preliminaries

 \subsection{The QR and The LQ Decomposition}

 The algebra of a QR decomposition is included in standard matrix algebra texts \cite{searle2017matrix}.
 Implementations of the QR decomposition are usually products of Householder rotations and are numerically stable.
 The implementation of the QR decomposition used in packages such as Numpy \cite{oliphant2006guide} and MXNet \cite{chen2015mxnet} typically wrap calls to the LAPACK \cite{anderson1999lapack} library, as a sequence of two routines \textit{geqrf}, and \textit{orgqr}.
 The first LAPACK routine used in the sequence, $geqrf$, determines the Householder reflections whose matrix product determines $\bm{Q}$ and then returns the matrix $\bm{R}$ directly.
 The second LAPACK routine, \textit{orgqr}, returns the $\bm{Q}$ matrix.
 For GPU implementations, CuSolver (in the NVIDIA CUDA library \cite{nvidia2011nvidia}), is employed in the MXNet \cite{chen2015mxnet} implementation.
 Note that TensorFlow uses the \href{http://eigen.tuxfamily.org}{Eigen} library for linear algebra implementations.
 The decomposition typically returns, for an input matrix $\bm{A}$ of order $(m, n)$, matrices $\bm{Q}_{m, k}$ and $\bm{R}_{k, n}$ with $k=min(m, n)$, with $k$ typically the rank of the input matrix.
 This is the reduced mode decomposition.
 The first $k$ columns of Q form an orthonormal basis in the vector space spanned by the leading $k$ columns of the matrix $\bm{A}$.
 Notice that for wide input matrices (more columns than rows), $\bm{Q}$ is $m\times m$ with $k=m$, so $\bm{Q}$ is a square, orthogonal, full-rank matrix and all $m$ columns of $\bm{Q}$ are returned.
 In the case of deep matrices (more rows than columns, $m > n$), for the default (reduced) call to the decomposition, only the first $n$ columns of $\bm{Q}$ are included.
 In this case $\bm{R}$ is a square matrix while $\bm{Q}$ is not.
 This article assumes that the reduced mode QR (or LQ) is performed on the forward pass.
 The full (or complete) mode decomposition is also available and return matrices are of order $\bm{Q}_{m, m}$ and $\bm{R}_{m, n}$ but the reduced mode is typically the default because of computational efficiency considerations when solving least square problems \cite{trefethen1997numerical}.
 A further assumption we make throughout this article is that the rank of the input matrix is $k=min(m, n)$.
+Most of the article relies on the QR decomposition without column pivoting since, currently, the forward pass in the major deep learning frameworks do not have the pivoted algorithm implemented.
+However, such algorithms exist and the reader can consult for example \cite{van1983matrix} for theoretical details and the Eigen or SciPy \cite{virtanen2020scipy} libraries for software implementations.

 There is a relationship between the QR and the LQ decomposition.
 If $\bm{A}=\bm{Q}\bm{R}$ is the QR decomposition of $\bm{A}$ then $\bm{A}^T = \bm{R}^T\bm{Q}^T$ is the LQ decomposition of $\bm{A}^T$.
 The relationship implies that an algebraic result for the deep case of the LQ corresponds to the wide case of the QR and vice-versa.
 For ease of exposition and because of the aforementioned correspondence with the LQ decomposition, we focus our exposition primarily on the QR decomposition.